Dragon Lee (wrestler): Ring of Honor (2016–2021)

 Dragon Lee made his Ring of Honor (ROH) debut on September 30, 2016, at ROH's All Star Extravaganza VIII, in a victory over Kamaitachi.
-Lee was unsuccessful in a three-way dance for the ROH World Television Championship, against champion Marty Scurll and Will Ospreay at ROH's December pay-per-view, Final Battle 2016, where Scurll retained his title.
-At the 2019 Final Battle show, Dragon Lee defeated Shane Taylor to win the ROH World Television Championship.
-On December 15, 2019, Dragon Lee joined his brother RUSH, Amy Rose, and Kenny King in forming La Faccion Ingobernable, turning heel.
+On December 2, 2016, at Final Battle, Lee was unsuccessful in a three-way dance for the ROH World Television Championship, against champion Marty Scurll and Will Ospreay, where Scurll retained his title.
+On December 13, 2019, at Final Battle, Dragon Lee defeated Shane Taylor to win the ROH World Television Championship.
+On December 15, Dragon Lee joined his brother Rush, Amy Rose, and Kenny King in forming La Faccion Ingobernable, turning heel.
 Following this, Lee started to wrestle a more aggressive style, and wear darker colors.
-On February 10, (recognized as February 27th due to tape delay), Dragon Lee and King defeated The Foundation (Jay Lethal and Jonathan Gresham) to win the ROH World Tag Team Championships for the first time, thus making Lee a dual champion.
-Both of these reigns ended at ROH's 19th anniversary show when Lee was sidelined with an ear injury.
-King lost the Television title on Lee's behalf to Foundation member Tracy Williams, as well as dropping the Tag team championship to Williams and his Foundation stablemate, King's former tag team partner, Rhett Titus.
+On February 10, (recognized as February 27 due to tape delay), Dragon Lee and King defeated The Foundation (Jay Lethal and Jonathan Gresham) to win the ROH World Tag Team Championship for the first time, thus making Lee a dual champion.
+Both of these reigns ended at the ROH 19th Anniversary Show, when Lee was sidelined with an ear injury.
+King lost the Television title on Lee's behalf to Foundation member Tracy Williams, as well as dropping the tag team championship to Williams and his Foundation stablemate, King's former tag team partner, Rhett Titus.
 On November 21, 2021, Lee lost the title against Dalton Castle.